 In Frama-C, plug-ins are analysis or source-to-source transformations.
 Each of them is an extension point of the Frama-C kernel.
 Frama-C allows plug-in collaborations: a plug-in p can use a list of plug-ins p_1, \ldots, p_n and conversely.
 Mutual dependences between plug-ins are even possible.
-If a plug-in is designed to be used by another plug-in, its API has to be registered, either in module Dynamic or in module Db.
+If a plug-in is designed to be used by another plug-in, it has to register its API either by providing a .mli file, or in modules Dynamic or Db.
 This last method is only available to kernel-integrated plug-ins and is now deprecated.